SonarSource/sonar-kotlin/README.md

     git submodule update --init its/sources

-Then you need to switch to Java 8 and run the command to generate binaries for Ktor project:
+Then you need to build Ktor project:

     cd its/sources/kotlin/ktor
     ./gradlew assemble

-Go back to the project root directory and switch back to Java 17.
+Go back to the project root directory.
 Then build and run the Integration Tests using the `its` property:

     ./gradlew build -Pits --info --console=plain --no-daemon